madhubabuv/dtd/README.md

 #
 Usage Instructions
 ------------------
-We use serveral other repositories, so please use the following command that automatically downloads all the included submodules for easy use:
+We use several other repositories, so please use the following command that automatically downloads all the included submodules for easy use:
 ```
 git clone --recurse-submodules https://github.com/madhubabuv/dtd.git
 ```